Protecting people and the planet through the power of sport and activity.

 In 2019, we launched the Planet Earth Games, the world’s first environment themed multi-sports event.

-build a healthier planet for all.
+In collaboration with partners, we deliver innovative experiences that inspire and build a healthier planet for all.
 Together, we host activities for all the community, including paddle boarding, plogging (jogging and picking up litter), walking and cycling and also share best practice in environmental sustainability including plastic reduction, leaving no trace, recycling, going carbon zero, active travel and veganism.

 We enable the community, businesses and schools to achieve environmental and physical activity goals.
 We achieve this through innovative events, experiences and products that have an immediate impact on environmental improvement and which also educate and inspire audiences to address climate change in the long-term.

 - Empowering people to develop an active relationship with the environment.

 - Engaging people in innovative models of environmental sustainability and physical activity.